mtanabe-sj/Maximilians-Hex-Tab/README.md

 struct DUMPSHAPEINFO { BYTE Shape; BYTE Flags; USHORT StrokeThickness; ...; COLORREF InteriorColor; };
 ```

 See _persistMetafile::save_ on how meta objects are serialized.
 This takes place when the OK or Apply button is selected.
 Loading or de-serialization of persisted meta objects happens automatically next time the Tab is opened for the same file.
 See the _persistMetafile::load_ method.
 A meta file that stores serialized meta objects is located in a subfolder of the per-user folder of _%LocalAppData%_.
 How does the load method know which meta file to read?
 The _save_ method generates a unique ID naming the meta file after it, and writes a named setting with the dumped file as the name and the meta file ID as the value in a per-user key of the system registry.
 The _load_ method makes a lookup for the dumped file in the registry and retrieves the meta file ID.
 Based on the file ID, it locates the meta file and de-serializes and loads the meta objects.
 The registry key that maintains the meta file mapping is HKEY_CURRENT_USER\SOFTWARE\mtanabe\HexDumpTab\MetaFiles.
-File mapping entries in the key look like this.
+Entries in the key look like this.

 ![alt Metafiles registry key](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/metafiles%20registry%20key.png)

+#### View Generation

+During the startup, _BinhexDumpWnd::OnCreate_ initializes the view generator by creating fonts, obtaining the screen resolution, and text metrics, and preparing a dump buffer. _BinhexDumpWnd::OnPaint_ responds to system view refresh requests by calling the view generator's core method, _BinhexView::repaint_. _repaint_ through the _refreshInternal_ callbacks perform these display tasks in this order.
+1) _BinhexMetaView_ reads source data.
+2) _BinhexView_ outputs a hex dump and draws a row selector.
+3) _BinhexMeataView_ paints the regions, annotations, and shapes.
+4) _BinhexDumpView_ marks the search hit, if occuring in the current page.

+#### UI Management

+#### Meta Object Management

+#### Tag Scan

+#### Utility